Bischoff/wozmania/docs/usage.md

 ```
 This is equivalent to closing the write protection punch with black
 tape on an original floppy disk.

-Writing on `.dsk` files is not supported yet.

 #### Enabling or Disabling the Controller